CrossCurrents Library

 How do you know what you want them to know?

-“In learning you will teach, and in teaching you will learn.” ~Phil Collins Before each semester, we sit down to write a syllabus for the coming course, most often without having met the people who will fill our rosters.
-Most of us have to (or want to) include learning objectives in this syllabus, a task that can be simultaneously inspiring
+“In learning you will teach, and in teaching you will learn.” ~ Phil Collins Before each semester, we sit down to write a syllabus for the coming course, most often without having met the people who will fill our rosters.
+Most of us have to (or want to) include learning objectives in this syllabus, a task that can be simultaneously

 Image